 The radioactive tracer-logging tool has a reservoir to hold radioactive material and a pump section at the top.
 For injection-well logging, two gamma ray detectors below the reservoir and pump are preferable.
 Some tools employ only one detector, but this is less desirable.
 The tool includes the circuitry to amplify and transmit the detector counts to the surface, for recording.
 Most natural radioactivity underground is from the decay of isotopes of potassium, thorium, and uranium.

 The first SWCT test for Sor was run in the East Texas Field in 1968.
 Patent rights were issued in 1971.
 Since then, numerous oil companies have used the SWCT method.
 More than 400 SWCT tests have been carried out, mainly to measure Sor after waterflooding.
 The SWCT method has gained considerable recognition over the past few years because of increasing interest in the quantitative measurement of Sor.
 Some experts consider the SWCT test to be the method of choice because of its demonstrated accuracy and reasonable cost.
-Figure 1.1b – Reservoir evaluation by material balance with measured Sor.
 A reliable in-situ measurement of Sor simultaneously defines the target for enhanced oil recovery (EOR) and allows estimation of the potential bypassed (mobile) oil in the field.
-Because Sor varies greatly with formation type, oil/water properties, and other variables that are not completely understood (e.g., wettability changes caused by water flood practices), Sor measurements range from 10% to 45%.
-There is no reliable way to predict Sor with acceptable accuracy for most reservoirs.
-Furthermore, measuring residual oil is not easy.
+This moveable oil is the target for infill drilling and/or flood sweep efficiency improvements.